Service of Alcohol

 Indiana University campuses, schools and programs may occasionally host events at which alcoholic beverages may be appropriate.
 When alcoholic beverages are provided at a university event the following principles are paramount:

-An IU unit engaged in the sale of alcohol at any event or program must have the approval of the Office of the Vice President and CFO.
+An IU unit engaged in the sale of alcohol at any event or program must have the approval of the Office of the Executive Vice President for Finance and Administration.

 Requirements for the purchase and service of alcohol are included in the procedures below.

 The serving of alcohol requires attention to compliance with legal obligations as well as the responsibility to minimize any inherent risk arising from misuse of alcohol.
 The serving of food and alcoholic beverages on university property and/or in conjunction with university functions is also limited by other university policies including financial policies, environmental health and safety policies, and the Code of Student Rights, Responsibilities and Conduct.

 ProceduresA.
 Approval needed to serve alcohol at university facilities:

 Approval to serve alcohol on campus and/or at a university facility must be obtained from the relevant dean or unit director unless the campus has specified that only the Chancellor or Provost can give such approval.
 Campuses may establish their own approval process using a form from INLOCC or a version approved by VP&GC office.
 Campus process must include notification of the approval to INLOCC, and also to the IU Office of Procurement Services when a vendor is involved.